-NRS § 686A.2815 is the Nevada law that defines healthcare insurance fraud.
-This is when medical providers purposely overbill insurance companies or accept payments they are not entitled to.
-Healthcare fraud is a Category D felony punishable by
+The Nevada crime of healthcare insurance fraud occurs when medical providers intentionally overbill insurance companies or accept payments to which they are not entitled.
+Healthcare fraud is a category D felony punishable by:

 - restitution to any victims.

-In this article, our Las Vegas criminal defense attorneys answer frequently asked questions about healthcare fraud in Nevada:
+In this article, our Las Vegas criminal defense attorneys will address the following key issues regarding Nevada healthcare fraud laws:

 Example: Oncologist Dr. Smith treats his patient John with a standard form of chemotherapy.
 But Dr. Smith deliberately bills John’s insurance program United Healthcare for a more expensive type of medical service covered by John’s health plan.
 (This type of fraudulent medical records billing for pricier procedures is called upcoding.)
 Since Dr. Smith is intentionally trying to get United Healthcare to pay him more money than he has eligibility for, Dr. Smith could be convicted of health insurance fraud in Las Vegas.

-Dr. Smith, in the above example, would still be criminally liable if United Healthcare caught the fraud before they overpay.
-A defendant may be convicted of fraud whether or not the victim loses any money.
-Nor does it matter whether the insurer is private or government-funded.
+Here, Dr. Smith would still be criminally liable if United Healthcare had caught the fraud before overpaying.
+A defendant may be convicted of fraud, regardless of whether the victim loses any money.
+It does not matter whether the insurer is private or government-funded.

 In addition to upcoding, other common examples of health insurance fraud include: